opencast/opencast.github.io/_posts/2018-07-11-opencast-developer-workshop.md

 date: 2018-07-11
 description: November 13th to 15th 2018 in Osnabrück, Germany.
 category: event
-tags: [event, developer, workshop, java, html, javascript]
+tags: [event, upcoming, developer, workshop, java, html, javascript]
 ---

 For everybody who is interested in contributing to the Opencast software, or adopting it to the local needs we are offering a developer workshop. *The admission is free!*